Friends in high places: How Trump uses the power of the pardon

 In discussing Blagojevich, who tried to sell his power to appoint a senator to succeed newly elected President Barack Obama, Trump said what he did was politics, not crime.

-In particular, Trump pointed to a key piece of evidence against Blagojevich, a recording of him asking what he could get in return for an appointment.
+In particular, Trump pointed to a key piece of evidence against Blagojevich, a secret recording of him talking about how potentially valuable such an appointment could be to him.

 "Plenty of other politicians have said a lot worse," Trump said.
 "He shouldn't have been put in jail."